Caviar diplomacy: Investigation of the Italian prosecutor's office and in PACE

 In June 2016, the Milan prosecutor's office brought charges of corruption and money laundering to Luca Volontè, the former head of the European People's Party faction in the Parliamentary Assembly of the Council of Europe.
 According to the Prosecutor's Office Volonte received €2.39 million for the support of Azerbaijani officials.
 Volonte's lawyers called these accusations absolutely groundless.
 According to the second ESI report – "Caviar Diplomacy.
 Part 2", published in December 2016, Volonte agreed to cooperate with the investigation and named many European politicians who have been lobbying for the interests of the Azerbaijani authorities.
 During the interrogations Volonte confirmed receiving €2.39 million for lobbying in favor of Azerbaijan.
 According to the ESI, the money went to bribing Italian and other politicians who voted against PACE resolutions and reports condemning human rights violations in Azerbaijan.
 In the documentary film shown on Italian television, Volonte also confirmed the receipt of €2.39 million, arguing that this money was transferred from a member of the Azerbaijani delegation to PACE Elkhan Suleymanov for consultations on agriculture.
 Payments to Volonte went through four British companies, which, according to The Guardian, did not conduct any operations in Britain and probably are front companies.

+Part of the money went through Volontè's Novae Terrae Foundation to lobbies Iona Institute, CitizenGO (he was a member of its board), the ECI Mum, Dad & Kids initiative against equal marriage and Dignitatis Humanae Institute.

 The Milan prosecutor's office accused Volonte of two episodes: money laundering and accepting bribes.
 The court of Milan, having considered the second charge, recognized Volonte's immunity for this episode, as according to the Italian constitution, a deputy cannot be prosecuted for his professional activities.
 Later, the Supreme Court of Italy reversed this decision and returned the case to the Milan Court, citing the fact that the article of the Constitution is not about using his or her position for personal enrichment purposes.

 Ex-ambassador of Azerbaijan to the European Union Arif Mammadov told The Guardian that he spent about 30 million euros for the services of lobbyists as representative of the Azerbaijani delegation to the Council of Europe: "All members of the Azerbaijani delegation knew about this figure, although it never appeared anywhere.
 It was said, that the money is intended for bribing members of other delegations and the PACE as a whole."
 A number of PACE deputies said that they knew about proposals to bribe the European deputies.